malmakova-na/PaintYourFace/README.md

  1. Download the repository
  2. Go to the local repository via the console, then enter `npm run start`
  3. Enjoy!
-## Demo
-You can try the demo version of the app [here](https://paint-your-face-5jm18innm-malmakova-na.vercel.app/)